 Smooth surface decay, the most preventable and reversible type, grows the slowest.
 In smooth surface decay, a cavity begins as a white spot where bacteria dissolve the calcium of the enamel.
 Smooth surface decay between the permanent teeth usually begins between the ages of 20 and 30.

 Pit and fissure decay, which usually starts during the teen years in the permanent teeth, forms in the narrow grooves on the chewing surface and on the cheek side of the back teeth.
 Decay at these locations progresses rapidly.
 Many people cannot adequately clean these cavity-prone areas because the grooves are narrower than the bristles of a toothbrush.

 Root decay begins on the root surface covering (cementum) that has been exposed by receding gums, usually in people past middle age.
 This type of decay often results from difficulty cleaning the root areas, a lack of adequate saliva flow, a diet high in sugar, or a combination of these factors.
 Root decay can be the most difficult type of tooth decay to prevent and treat.

 Whether tooth decay causes pain depends on which part of the tooth is affected and how deeply the decay extends.
 A cavity in the enamel causes no pain.
 The pain starts when the decay reaches the dentin.
 At first, people may feel pain only when hot, cold, or sweet foods or beverages come in contact with the affected tooth.
-This pain indicates that the pulp is still healthy.
+This type of pain often indicates that the inflammation in the pulp is reversible.
 If the cavity is treated at this stage, dentists can restore the tooth, and most likely no further pain or chewing difficulties will develop.